inessio/pangaea-take-home/readme.md

 2. Create a .env file from the .env.example file and values with your local mysql credentials
 3. Run npm install: this will install all the application dependency
 4. Run npm run setup :  this will create and run the Database migrations
+5. npm test:  run all tests
-5. Start the application by running npm start.
+6. Start the application by running npm start.

 ### Next to do
 1. Add dockerfile to simplify the application setup.